Bilingual German Swiss Maturité

 Swiss Maturité, Bilingual German

-In M2, which is the third year of Higher Secondary (College), students’ preparation for university is intensified.
+In M2, which is the third year of Higher Secondary, students’ preparation for university education is intensified.
 French and Mathematics lessons are delivered in our auditoriums which can welcome up to 80 students.
 They can experience active listening, note-taking and public speaking.

-If they wish, students can benefit from a three to four-week exchange with the Moser Schule in Berlin.
+If they wish, students can benefit from a three-week exchange with the Moser Schule in Berlin.

 At the end of M2, the December and June exam grades and the grades acquired in continuous assessment all along the year in Biology, Chemistry, Physics, Music and Visual Arts, become the final grades for those subjects.
 They are taken into account for the final diploma results in M3.